 This is a good rule of thumb no matter where or when you are operating!
 Be patient with your grantees—take time to understand how they work, what they need, and what potential barriers they face in receiving your grant, implementing it, and reporting on it.
 This is obvious if you are funding healthcare organizations and hospitals in this crisis, but it is also true for all organizations operating with insufficient funding, drastic operational challenges as we all shift to remote work, and limited contact service provisions.

-While this is a difficult crisis to maneuver, as community foundations your focus on perpetuity allows you the long view that most nonprofits are not afforded.
+While this is a difficult crisis to maneuver, your focus on perpetuity as community foundations allows you the long view that most nonprofits are not afforded.
 If nonprofits are lucky, they may have cash reserves long enough to last them three to six months.
 They are counting on your support and partnership to weather this crisis.

 How Can We Operate Our Foundation When We Are All Working from Home?